Green-Phys/green-phys.github.io/content/docs/installation/from_sources.md

 ### Installation issues
-   If you encounter issues with compiling, installing, or testing the package please file an issue on our github issues [page](https://green-phys.youtrack.cloud/newIssue), and we will do our best to help.
+   If you encounter issues with compiling, installing, or testing the package please file an issue on our issues server [page](https://green-phys.youtrack.cloud/newIssue), and we will do our best to help.
+   For more help feel free to join our [discord server](https://discord.gg/ty9FE6u3mg).